shelleyolivia/learn-tutorials/tutorial-contribution-guidelines.md

 # 👀 Tutorial Contribution Guidelines
-Some do's and dont's on how to write and submit a tutorial to Figment Learn

 So you've decided to write a tutorial for Figment Learn?
 We're excited to have you among our contributors!
 Please take the time to read and understand the guidelines below to ensure your contributions follow the style and tone of our other tutorials.